sannerlab/ProtPep37_2021/README.md

 This folder contains a comma separated file for each of the 377 protein chain in the ProtPep37_2021 data set. the csv file provide a tm1 and tm2 column which hols the 2 TMscores reported by TM_align along with a min and max column for these 2 values.

 <h3>peptides/</h3>
-This folder contains PDBQT files of the crystallographic pose of the peptide ligands, along with ligand poses minimized with ADFR in the context of the rigid receptor.
+This the following 4 folders:
+     XR: PDBQT files for the crystallographic ligand
+     XM: PDBQT files for the crystallographic minimized ligand
+     DO: poses resulting fom docking (multimodel pdb file)
+     NS: poses resulting fom neighborhood search docking (multimodel pdb file)

+     NOTES: 2h2f_B_A-B_0 and 4k75_B_A-B_0 have no docked poses (only NS poses)

 <h3>proteins/</h3>
 This folder contains PDBQT files of the chains of the biomolecule contacting the ligand peptide.